vert-x3/vertx-web-site/src/site/blog/posts/vertx-unit-and-hamcrest.md

 ## Conclusion

-In this post we have seen how you can combine Hamcrest and Vert.x unit.
+In this post we have seen how you can combine Hamcrest and Vert.x Unit.
 So, you are not limited anymore by the set of assert methods provided by Vert.x Unit, and can use the whole expressiveness of Hamcrest Matchers.

 Don’t forget that you still can’t use the `assert` methods from Junit, as they don’t report on the `TestContext`.